Sectorial descent for wrapped Fukaya categories: Foundations of wrapped Fukaya categories

 It now suffices to show that the locus of positive isotopies disjoint from $\f^\subcrit$ and only intersecting $\f^\crit$ by passing through transversally finitely many times is open and dense in the space of positive isotopies disjoint from $\f^\subcrit$.
 To see this, we consider the maps

-The second map is again a submersion, and hence the inverse image of $T\f^\crit$ is a smooth codimension $(2(2n-1)-1)-(2(n-1)-1)=2n$ submanifold of the middle space.
-The first map has fibers of dimension $2n-1$, so the projection of something of codimension $2n$ is nowhere dense by Sard--Smale.
+The horizontal map is again a submersion, and hence the inverse image of $T\f^\crit$ is a smooth codimension $(2(2n-1)-1)-(2(n-1)-1)=2n$ submanifold of the middle space.
+The vertical map has fibers of dimension $2n-1$, so the projection of something of codimension $2n$ is nowhere dense by Sard--Smale.
 This shows that the locus of positive Legendrian isotopies which pass through $\f^\crit$ transversally is dense, and openness is obvious. \end{proof}